Skip to content

 City of the Blind is ethical research and sensory experience in one

-An old man strolls into the infirmary with a transistor radio.
-'Where did you go blind?' the already present blind ask the newcomer.
+An old man strolls into the hospital ward with a transistor radio.
+'Where did you go blind?' the blind people already present ask the newcomer.
 'In a museum,' he replies.
 A moving conversation then unfolds about what was the last painting he saw, and the possibilities are projected onto the wafer-thin canvas that separates the audience from the sick room.
 This tot...

 The Impact of Art, fierce conclusion to three-day conference